Skip to navigation

 Posing in front of the Taj

-Well, it wasn't quite a silence, and the gates don't open until 6am, well after sunrise, but the difference was staggering.
-Almost exclusively peopled by white tourists, the noise level inside and around the marble walls was negligible: in fact, the noisiest people were the Indian guides, who seem to have mastered the nasal whines of the railway chai men in order to cut through the background noise of modern India.
+In the end it wasn't exactly a silence, and the gates didn't open until 6am, well after sunrise, but the difference was staggering.
+Almost exclusively peopled by white tourists, the noise level inside and around the marble walls was negligible; in fact, the noisiest people were the Indian guides, who seem to have mastered the nasal whines of the railway chai men in order to cut through the background noise of modern India.
 The westerners milling around were, in general, quiet and courteous, even if some of them did look like they had forgotten to put their clothes on when they got up, and if only more of them had smiled I might even have liked them.
-Instead I wanted to shout, 'You're on holiday!
-Enjoy yourselves, you miserable buggers!
-Smile!'
+Instead I wanted to shout, 'Look around!
+It's amazing!
+Why aren't you happy?'

 The entrance to the Taj Mahal